Investor Guide

 Capital investment

-Capital investment is forecast to be approximately £9 billion across the 5 years to March 2030, representing an uplift of around £5 billion compared to AMP7.
+Capital investment is forecast to be approximately £11.5 billion across the 5 years to March 2030, including around £2.5 billion of incremental investment expected to be delivered through Ofwat’s re-opener process.
+This represents a c.
+10% compound asset base growth rate through to March 2030.
 This investment is largely driven by:

 Growth in RCV